440 International Those Were the Days

 1962 - U.S. President John F. Kennedy nationalized the Mississippi National Guard.
 Officials had defied federal court orders to enroll James Meredith, a black student, at the University of Mississippi.

 1962 - My Fair Lady closed after a run of 6½ years on Broadway.
 At the time, it held the record for the longest-running musical of all time on Broadway.
-3,750,000 people watched the show and heard tunes like Wouldn’t it Be Loverly, Show Me, Get Me to the Church on Time, I’m an Ordinary Man, I’ve Grown Accustomed to Her Face and the Vic Damone/Robert Goulet standard, On the Street Where You Live.
+3,750,000 people watched the show and heard tunes like Wouldn’t It Be Loverly, Show Me, Get Me to the Church on Time, I’m an Ordinary Man, I’ve Grown Accustomed to Her Face and the Vic Damone/Robert Goulet standard, On the Street Where You Live.
 Features Spotlight

 1963 - The sitcom My Favorite Martian premiered on CBS-TV.
 It starred Bill Bixby as Tim O’Hara and Ray Walston as the Martian, Martin O’Hara.
 The show ran through Sep 4, 1966.